 While you most likely don’t realize it, machine learning is often used in your daily life.
 For example, when social media suggests tagging your friends in pictures because it recognizes them, or the spam filter on your email account removing unwanted emails.
 In healthcare, machine learning also takes its part in recognizing skin cancer.
 Machine learning has been used in hospitals to detect skin diseases for many years, but now you can use it yourself to track your health in the comfort of your home!

 Over the past years, Skinive has made great progress towards developing an application that is significantly reliable in recognizing dangerous skin lesions.
 Skinive started off with a ‘rule-based’ system which went through every picture and checked skin lesions for certain characteristics to determine risk.
 Even though this algorithm has helped us detect the risk of thousands of dangerous lesions, we are continuously looking to improve its accuracy.

-That is why we are very excited to announce that in August 2018 we introduced a smart system that detects dangerous skin lesions completely based on a machine learning algorithm.
+That is why we are very excited to announce that in August 2018 we introduced a first version of smart system that detects dangerous skin diseases completely based on a machine learning algorithm.

 What is Machine Learning?

 Here is a great animation that explains it in two minutes.

 How is Machine Learning used in the Skinive application to detect skin diseases?

 We have trained the Skinive AI algorithm with high accuracy and large quantities of images which were previously assessed by our team of dermatologists.
 The algorithm learns which lesions are dangerous and which ones are not.
 We continuously train and improve our algorithm with new sets of images.
 From now on, all the pictures submitted through the Skinive application go through this algorithm.